Hailemeskel-Getaneh/ReactCourseSeries/2Components/src/note.md

 And also we talked about folder structure in react inluding how the app.jsx ,  main.jsx and index.html are linked to gether to work as whole

+# --------- You can generate a component snippets in two ways
+                  #- using rfce for funcitonal component
+                  #- using rce for class component